boogiedev/churning-a-blind-eye/README.md

 Thanks to instructors at Galvanize Seattle (the puns were for you Andrew)

-Thanks to the generous work of [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) team
+Thanks to the generous work of the [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling) team